-- 5.3 The Pollution Control Manager (Noise) notes the submitted Acoustic Report and raises no objection to the proposal, subject to conditions. - 5.4 The Pollution Control Manager (Air) has no objection, subject to a Dust Assessment & Control condition. - 5.5 The Pollution Control Manager (Contaminated Land) has no objection, subject to conditions in respect of contaminated land issues, with further contaminated land advice. - 5.6 The Highways Drainage Manager has been consulted and no comments have been received. - 5.7 The Regeneration Manager considers the provision of a new community Centre, including Boxing Club, Multi-Use Hall, café and associated vehicular parking in place of the existing Mynachdy Institute / Community Centre, to be in line with the Community Facilities SPG and therefore acceptable. - 5.8 The Council's Ecologist raises no objection to the proposal subject to further Ecology assessments being undertaken.
-In this case, conditions 32 35 are recommended. - 5.9 The Waste Strategy and Minimisation Manager notes the submitted Waste Management Strategy Document and considers that the bin stores, vehicular tracking illustration and strategy are acceptable. - 5.10 The Council's Tree Officer raises no objection to the proposal subject to conditions controlling the scheme of landscaping proposed and its ongoing aftercare. - 5.11 The Operational Manager, Parks and Open Space raises no objection to the application subject to the provision of a financial contribution of £191,285 towards the provision of new open space, or the design, improvement and/or maintenance of existing open space in the locality.
+- 5.3 The Operational Manager Transportation was re-consulted of the application proposal following receipt of amended plans on 16th January 2018 which specifically related to the access to the site.
+The Operational Manager Transportation raised no objection to the proposal on the basis of the revised plans subject to conditions controlling the design. - 5.4 The Pollution Control Manager (Noise) notes the submitted Acoustic Report and raises no objection to the proposal, subject to conditions. - 5.5 The Pollution Control Manager (Air) has no objection, subject to a Dust Assessment & Control condition. - 5.6 The Pollution Control Manager (Contaminated Land) has no objection, subject to conditions in respect of contaminated land issues, with further contaminated land advice. - 5.7 The Highways Drainage Manager has been consulted and no comments have been received. - 5.8 The Regeneration Manager considers the provision of a new community Centre, including Boxing Club, Multi-Use Hall, café and associated vehicular parking in place of the existing Mynachdy Institute / Community Centre, to be in line with the Community Facilities SPG and therefore acceptable.

+- 5.9 The Council's Ecologist raises no objection to the proposal subject to further Ecology assessments being undertaken.
+In this case, conditions 33 36 are recommended. - 5.10 The Waste Strategy and Minimisation Manager notes the submitted Waste Management Strategy Document and considers that the bin stores, vehicular tracking illustration and strategy are acceptable subject to a condition controlling the final design of the bin stores. - 5.11 The Council's Tree Officer raises no objection to the proposal subject to conditions controlling the scheme of landscaping proposed and its ongoing aftercare. - 5.12 The Operational Manager, Parks and Open Space raises no objection to the application subject to the provision of a financial contribution of £191,285 towards the provision of new open space, or the design, improvement and/or maintenance of existing open space in the locality.